 Born 1889 in Mickleover, Derbyshire.
 George was baptised on 13th October 1889 at All Saints Church Mickleover; mother Lavinia Smith.

 Age 2, living on Common End, Mickleover with his widowed grandmother Miriam Smith, 53, a charwoman.
-In 1891 George’s uncle William and aunt Emma Ayre were living next door to George and his grandmother Miriam.
+George’s uncle William and aunt Emma Ayre were living next door to George and his grandmother Miriam.

 Age 22, working as an attendant at Notts County Asylum, Radcliffe on Trent.

-George is recorded in the Notts County Asylum (Saxondale) records an attendant who served in the Royal Garrison Artillery during the war.
+George is recorded in the Notts County Asylum (Saxondale) records as an attendant who served in the Royal Garrison Artillery during the war.
 It has not been possible to find further service information about him to date as there are too many George Smiths in the Royal Garrison Artillery to reach a definite conclusion.

 Reasons for inclusion on the Radcliffe on Trent Roll of Honour

 Worked in Radcliffe on Trent at the Asylum